-The most recently-closed of today's entries is also the biggest.
+The most recently closed of today's entries is also the biggest.
 DisneyQuest wasn't one attraction but an entire multi-floored indoor park devoted to interactive and virtual games.
-Many rides had video game-esque qualities, truly immersing guests because they had newfound impact on the attractions.
+Many rides had video game-esque qualities, truly immersing guests because they had a newfound impact on the attractions.

 For example, players cooperated in Ride the Comix to battle comic book-like villains using a laser sword (the closest experience to Star Wars at the time).
 Also, digitally embarking on Aladdin's Magic Carpet Ride and steering through Agrabah remains one of my earliest and best Disney recollections.
 Non-virtual jaunts included Buzz Lightyear's Astroblasters, a fun twist on bumper cards where you could navigate over "asteroids" (foam balls) and fire them at opposing vehicles.